NVIDIA/spark-rapids/docs/testing.md

 ## Unit tests

-Unit tests exist in the [here](tests) directory.
+Unit tests exist in the [tests](../tests) directory.
 This is unconventional and is done so we can run the tests on the final shaded version of the plugin.
 It also helps with how we collect code coverage.

-in order to run the unit-tests follow these steps
-1. issue the maven command to run the tests with `mvn test`. this will run all the tests
+In order to run the unit-tests issue the maven command to run the tests i.e. `mvn test`.

-2. to run individual tests append `-dwildcardsuites=<comma separated list of wildcard suite names to execute>` to the above command
+To run individual tests append `-DwildcardSuites=<comma separated list of wildcard suite names to execute>` to the above command

-for more information about using scalatest with maven please refere [here](https://www.scalatest.org/user_guide/using_the_scalatest_maven_plugin)
+For more information about using scalatest with maven please refer [here](https://www.scalatest.org/user_guide/using_the_scalatest_maven_plugin)

 #### Running unit-tests against specific apache spark versions.
 You can run the unit tests against different versions of Spark using the different profiles.
 The